Inspiration for Ella Ch.2

 The Lion King (1994) © Disney

-Disney films, at least indirectly, have inspired most animated pictures and the White Elephant project is no exception, with visual cues that trace back to hand-drawn sequences from The Lion King (1994).
-Disney animation is also famous for its use of live-action as source material in drawing animals, with footage nearly always available for any animal because of the studio’s film series, True-Life Adventures.
-The Living Desert (1953) and The Vanishing Prairie (1954) were the first two feature films in the series, and, coincidently, were later promoted as a double-series release with a promotional poster design that shows nature in a graphic style.
+Disney animation, at least indirectly, has inspired most animated pictures — the White Elephant project is no exception, with visual cues that reference sequences from The Lion King (1994).
+Classic Disney films were also famous for their use of live-action as source material in drawing animals, with footage nearly always available for any animal because of the studio’s film series, True-Life Adventures.
+The Living Desert (1953) and The Vanishing Prairie (1954) were the first two feature films in the series, and, coincidently, were later promoted as a double-series release, with a promotional poster design that shows nature in a graphic style.
 White Elephant in part takes on a similarly graphic direction so that its story and its nature may be designed across its timeline to express different bold, clear visual statements.

-Artists known to have inspired Disney animation have also at times been referenced in the making of White Elephant, in particular the sequential photographs of animal locomotion by Eadweard Muybridge (1830-1904) as well as the drawings of German illustrator Heinrich Kley (1863-1945), the latter of which so clearly had a profound influence on Walt Disney’s “Dance of the Hours” in Fantasia.
-Kley’s drawings have provided a unique interpretation of animals in unusual poses; the dancing, skating and walking up-right elephants in particular in part have informed the more complex sequences of character animation in White Elephant.
+Artists known to have inspired Disney animation have also at times been referenced in the making of White Elephant, in particular the sequential photographs of animal locomotion by Eadweard Muybridge (1830-1904) as well as the drawings of Heinrich Kley (1863-1945), the latter of which so clearly had a profound influence on Walt Disney’s “Dance of the Hours” in Fantasia (1940) — Kley’s drawings provided a unique interpretation of animals in unusual poses; his dancing and skating elephants, in particular, in part have informed the more complex sequences of character animation in White Elephant.
 In technical animation, the ability to visualize character anatomy in its stretched states helps to design the silhouette of an animated character across its range of motion.

 The Drawings of Heinrich Kley (1909, republished 1961), 52.